Skip to content

 What are the advantages of dental veneers?

-Firstly, veneers look great.
-And, you can select the colour that best flatters your skin tone and looks natural.
-Also, porcelain veneers are stain-resistant.
-The procedure is fairly easy on your original teeth since only a small amount of the existing tooth structure is removed.
-Finally, gum tissues usually respond well to dental veneers.
+Firstly, veneers look great and can be customised to a colour that flatters your skin tone.
+Porcelain veneers are also stain-resistant.
+The procedure is minimally invasive, removing only a small amount of tooth structure, and your gum tissues usually respond well to the treatment.

 What should I know before deciding to get veneers?

-If you’re a nail-biter or a pen chewer beware, veneers can crack.
-If your veneer cracks, it can’t be repaired – the whole thing must be replaced.
+If you’re a nail-biter or a pen chewer, keep in mind that veneers can crack.
+Once a veneer cracks, it cannot be repaired and must be replaced entirely.

 How long do dental veneers last?

-A typical veneer can last between 5 and ten years, some even up to 15 with excellent care.
-Like normal teeth, veneers should receive a professional cleaning every six months.
-Wearing a bite guard at night can help to prolong the life of veneers.
+A typical veneer can last between 5 and 10 years, with some lasting up to 15 years with excellent care.
+Like your natural teeth, veneers benefit from a professional cleaning every six months, and wearing a bite guard at night can help extend their lifespan.

 Does the process hurt?

-The procedure is painless due to local anaesthetics.
-Post-procedure soreness of gums and jaws is easily treated with over-the-counter pain relief.
+The procedure is virtually painless due to the use of local anaesthetics.
+Any post-procedure soreness in your gums or jaw is usually managed with over-the-counter pain relief.

 What can I eat and what foods should I avoid?

-Initially, you’ll probably be advised to eat soft foods and after a while you can branch out.
-It’s always wise to avoid hard crunchy foods like pumpkin seeds, popcorn, boiled sweets, toffee apples, hard biscuits like biscotti.
+Initially, you’ll likely be advised to eat soft foods.
+As you recover, you can gradually reintroduce other foods.
+It’s wise to avoid hard, crunchy items like pumpkin seeds, popcorn, boiled sweets, toffee apples, and hard biscuits such as biscotti.

 What habits should I avoid or stop?

-Apart from nail biting, pen chewing and nibbling on forks and straws, don’t try to open things with your teeth.
+Apart from nail biting, pen chewing, and nibbling on forks or straws, avoid using your teeth to open packages or bottles to prevent damage to your veneers.

 What happens if one of my veneers comes off?